Honey wants to save you money while you shop online, but is this free internet browser extension worth your time and effort?

 The numbers are actually pretty staggering.

-With more than 138,000 users weighing in with a rating, Honey has a sterling 4.8 stars out of 5 on Google.
+With more than 138,000 users weighing in, Honey has a sterling 4.8 stars out of 5 on Google.

 Google user Rick Hageman turned in a 2019 review that likely sets a better expectation for what it’s like to use the Honey extension over a longer period of time: